sabre-io/sabre.io/source/xml/index.md

 *An XML library for PHP you may not hate.*

-If you are writing or consuming API's in PHP, chances are that you need to work with xml.
+If you are writing or consuming API's in PHP, chances are that you need to work with XML.
 In some cases you may even prefer it.

 You may have started with [SimpleXML][1] and after a while switched to using [the DOM][2] after realizing SimpleXML is really not that simple if you strictly use xml namespaces everywhere.

-For writing XML, you may have found that using the DOM requires far too much code, or you may simply generate your xml by `echo`ing strings, knowing that it may not be the best idea.
+For writing XML, you may have found that using the DOM requires far too much code, or you may simply generate your XML by `echo`ing strings, knowing that it may not be the best idea.

 sabre/xml hopes to solve your issues, by wrapping [`XMLReader`][3] and [`XMLWriter`][4], and providing standard design patterns around:

-1. Quickly generating XML based on simple array structures.
+1. Quickly generating XML based on simple array structures,
-2. Providing a super simple xml-to-object mapping.
+2. Providing a super simple XML-to-object mapping,
 3. Re-usability of parsers.

 Writing XML
 -----------

-Genering XML largely follows the [`XMLWriter`][4] api, but a lot of useful features have been tacked on.
+Generating XML largely follows the [`XMLWriter`][4] API, but a lot of useful features have been tacked on.

     $xmlWriter = new Sabre\Xml\Writer();